7s26simon/flag-catcher/README.md

 ## Usage

 Once loaded, the extension runs automatically in the background.
-Any HTTP response containing a `bug or webverse{...}` flag will be:
+Any HTTP response containing a supported flag will be:

 - Highlighted red in Burp's HTTP history
 - Annotated with a comment showing the flag value